 But then the transfer market kicks into action, and before you know it you’re scouring the squads of the newly-promoted teams for the best-value bench fillers.
 Before you do, you might as well read these 11 tips…

 It’s common for Fantasy players to pick a starting goalkeeper from one of the big clubs and the cheapest back-up possible to keep on the bench.
 Don’t do it.

 By doing this, you should give yourself more chances of clean sheet bonuses across the season.
-Even the top clubs have plenty of games against their rivals where you wouldn’t necessarily back them to keep a clean sheet, but if you choose the right two keepers from bottom half or mid-table sides, you’ll almost always go into a weekend fancying at least one of them to keep things on lockdown.
+Even the top clubs have plenty of games against their rivals where you wouldn’t necessarily back them to keep a clean sheet, but if you choose the right two keepers from bottom-half or mid-table sides, you’ll almost always go into a weekend fancying at least one of them to keep things on lockdown.

 All of the above also applies to defenders.
-You’re going to need some cheaper squad fillers, but rather than filling your bench with duds, spend on two or three cheap defenders you can rotate to maximise your chances of 6 point + hauls.
+You’re going to need some cheaper squad fillers, but rather than filling your bench with duds, spend on two or three cheap defenders you can rotate to maximise your chances of 6+ point hauls.

 Ideally, you want to pick from two clubs that are at home on different weekends and don’t play too many tough fixtures at the same time.

 Another common practice is to choose your two goalkeepers and five defenders from seven different clubs, on the basis that you’re increasing your chances of at least one clean sheet bonus.

-However, by doing that you’re also reducing your chances of really big scores, given it’s unlikely all of your picks’ clubs are going to keep out the opponents on the same weekend.
+However, by doing that you’re also reducing your chances of really big scores, given it’s unlikely all your picks’ clubs are going to keep out the opponents on the same weekend.